gabrielfs7/rap/README.md

-easy-json-doc
+RAP!
 =============

-"Easy Json Doc" provides a very simple way to generate Json Documentation based on your PHP classes.
+RAP!
+"Rest API for PHP" provides a very simple way to generate Json Documentation based on your PHP classes and validate your API requests.

 ### DTOs with docs